lavary/laravel-menu/README.md

 	$m->add('Portfolio', '#') ->data('order', 4);

 })->sortBy(function($items) {
-	// Your sprting algorithm here...
+	// Your sorting algorithm here...

 });
 ?>
 ```

-The closure receives the items collection.
+The closure receives the items collection as an array.

-You can also use stored keys to sort the items:
+You can also use stored data to sort the items:

 ```
 <?php